 You’d be correct in thinking that $450 sounds like a lot to pay for an annual fee, but it’s not really as bad as it seems.
 First, you have to consider the $300 annual travel statement credit, which automatically applies to any flights, hotels or car rentals you purchase with your card.
 It even applies to buses, trains, parking and toll charges.
 Because of this, you should consider the net annual cost of this card to be $150.

 Next, take a look at value of the Priority Pass Select lounge membership.
-This card let’s you and all of your traveling companions into more than 1,000 lounges around the world.
+This card let’s you and up to three traveling companions into more than 1,000 lounges around the world.
 And, in some airports, they let you charge $28 per person at member restaurants.
-At my home airport in Denver, there’s a restaurant called the Timberline that’s part of Priority Pass Select, and it’s not uncommon for my family of five to begin and end our journeys by going out to eat there with up to $140 in free food and beverages.
+At my home airport in Denver, there’s a restaurant called the Timberline that’s part of Priority Pass Select, and it’s not uncommon for my family of five to begin and end our journeys by going out to eat there with up to $112 in free food and beverages.

 Finally, there’s the ability to earn 3x points on all travel and dining expenses, and redeem those points for 1.5 cents each towards travel reservations.
 In contrast, the Sapphire Reserve’s junior sibling, the Sapphire Preferred offers just 2x points for travel and dining and only 1.25 cents per point towards travel reservations.
 It costs $95 and doesn’t have any travel statement credits or airport lounge access.
 So for me, the extra $55 in net annual costs for the Sapphire Reserve is a no-brainer.